How Moreno Valley USD added capacity to help teachers rethink differentiated instruction

 After a recent training, teachers were asked how they hoped to alter their practice based on Ellevation Strategies.
 The response was overwhelmingly positive with one teacher commenting, “I plan on utilizing Ellevation Strategies with all students, not just my English Learners, but it’s helpful to see specific guidance driven by our student data on how to scaffold for varying levels of ELs.”

 Martha said, “Our teachers already know what content to teach, but Ellevation Strategies now supports them with the how and equips every teacher with the tools they need to bring all levels of EL into any lesson.”

 The EL program at Moreno Valley now spends less time on compliance and more time supporting teachers with instruction.
 In turn, the district has raised the bar for language instruction and is better able to serve its English Language students.

 Martha says, “Ellevation has allowed our department to have a huge impact on teachers and students across the district.”

-*Although ELL education is surely our specialty, we tackle math occasionally too and decided to crunch the numbers: Without Ellevation, it took Moreno Valley 20 minutes to complete each of its 20,000 RFEP forms annually.
+*We decided to crunch the numbers: Without Ellevation, it took Moreno Valley 20 minutes to complete each of its 20,000 RFEP forms annually.
 That equates to a total of 400,000 minutes…or almost 7,000 hours…or an incredible 278 days to process all the forms!
-With Ellevation, the district was able to streamline the process down to just two minutes per form, saving them about 360,000 minutes or 250 days time!
+With Ellevation, the district was able to streamline the process down to just two minutes per form, saving them about 360,000 minutes or 250 days!